Editor’s Note: This post has been updated with new links and content.

 Using your touchpoint data to determine a lead’s identity can be challenging, but it’s absolutely critical if you want to succeed at multi-touch attribution.
 Identity is the narrative glue that joins all of a lead’s touchpoints, so don’t shy away from the challenge!

-By setting up and passing unique identifiers stored in cookies, you can track a user’s behavior before they convert, and then connect that activity to a real person once they’ve given you their information (e.g. email via form submission, phone number via inbound call, etc.).
+By setting up and passing unique identifiers stored in cookies, you can track a user’s behavior before they convert.
+Then you can connect that activity to a real person once they’ve given you their information (e.g. email via form submission, phone number via inbound call, etc.).

-As far as tools are concerned, it doesn’t really matter which one you use, but make sure you can easily export the other session data you’ll need for channel/content analysis.
+As far as tools are concerned, it doesn’t really matter which one you use.
+Make sure, however, that you can easily export the other session data you’ll need for channel/content analysis.
 (More on this in the “Capture the right data” section.)

-Many call tracking tools call this feature custom cookie capture, which will associate any unique cookie values configured to be captured with the tracked phone call.
+Many call tracking tools call this feature custom cookie capture.
+It associates any unique cookie values configured to be captured with the tracked phone call.

 If you nail these four steps, then you’ll end up with a list of email addresses and their corresponding unique personal identifiers.
 This list will serve as your identity key for attribution analysis in other platforms (or for appending other data in a spreadsheet).